Do Pacifiers and Sippy Cups Cause Speech Delay?

 People often ask me, “Should I use a pacifier with my child?”

 As a speech pathologist and a new mom to my first child, I had resolved to never use a pacifier with my son.
-I didn’t want to have to worry about weening him off of it knowing the effects pacifiers can have on speech development.
+I didn’t want to have to worry about weaning him off of it knowing the effects pacifiers can have on speech development.
 A few weeks after he was born he became a very fussy baby.
 He cried around the clock.
 All resolutions I had made previously were out the window.
 I just wanted some sleep!
 I tried everything, even pacifiers.
 I was so desperate to calm him.
 Unfortunately for me, they didn’t work either.
 It did however give me a new perspective on what mothers go through and how at times it’s just about survival.

 Understand that pacifiers are perfectly appropriate for infants the first year of their life.
 They can also make life a lot easier on mom and dad at first.
 Don’t feel guilty if your baby loves the “binki”.
-Do however try to limit his or her use of the pacifier after 6 months of age and work toward weening them completely off the pacifier by 12 months.
+Do however try to limit his or her use of the pacifier after 6 months of age and work toward weaning them completely off the pacifier by 12 months.
 When you give your baby the pacifier try to always give a soft toy or blanket with it.
-This helps when it comes time to ween the baby off the pacifier.
+This helps when it comes time to wean the baby off the pacifier.
 Your baby girl or boy will still have the comfort of the toy or blanket when the pacifier is taken away.

 What about sippy cups?

 I don’t recommend sippy cups because sippy cups can prevent the tongue from moving into a more natural position for speech development.
 Children suckle the sippy cup just like they would a pacifier or bottle.
-When it comes time to ween off the bottle try moving to a straw cup instead.
+When it comes time to wean off the bottle try moving to a straw cup instead.

 Why a straw cup?